The Xometry app works best with JavaScript enabled!

 There are two types of plastics: thermoplastics and thermosets.
 The properties of these two types of plastics differ depending on the particular thermoplastic or thermoset.
 However, a list of general properties of plastics is shown below:

-3. Plastics are chemically stable.
+3. Many plastics are chemically stable.

-5. Plastics have a high strength-to-weight ratio.
+5. They often provide a high strength-to-weight ratio.

 What Is the Structure of Plastic?